 Some members of the Key management are participants of the 2006, 2007 MTIP programs of Magyar Telekom; and all of them are participants in the 2008 and 2009 MTIP program of Magyar Telekom.
 Some members of the former Key management were also participants of the 2006 MTIP program of Magyar Telekom.
 One performance target of the 2007 MTIP program of Magyar Telekom had been achieved.
 Consequently, 50% of the MTIP reward (HUF 104 million in total) will be paid out by Magyar Telekom in 2010 to the present and former members of Key management.
 As of December 31, 2008, one performance target of the 2006 MTIP program of Magyar Telekom had been achieved.
-Consequently, 50% of the MTIP reward (HUF 55 million in total) was paid out in 2009 by Magyar Telekom to the present and former members of Key management.
+Consequently, 50% of the MTIP reward in 2009 by Magyar Telekom to the present and former members of Key management.
 See also note 24.1.1.